Casper Stevenson: 2024: European Le Mans Series & GT World Challenge Europe

+Stevenson's Kessel Racing Ferrari 296 GT3 at the 2025 24 Hours of Le Mans.

 For 2024, Stevenson stayed with Aston Martin Racing to compete in the European Le Mans Series with partner team Racing Spirit of Léman.
 He also entered the GT World Challenge Europe Endurance Cup with the successful British team Barwell Motorsport.

-At the halfway point of the European Le Mans Series Stevenson and his teammates Derek De Boer and Valentin Hasse-Clot currently sit 2nd in the championship with two podiums so far in the opening three races.
+At the halfway point of the European Le Mans Series, Stevenson and his teammates Derek De Boer and Valentin Hasse-Clot sat second in the championship with two podiums in the opening three races.

 In the GT World Challenge Europe Endurance Cup campaign, Stevenson and his teammates finished on the podium in the historic centenary edition of the Spa 24 Hours in the competitive Bronze Cup category.
 Finishing 14th overall out of the 66 car grid.

 Personal life

 Stevenson has mild cerebral palsy.
-This affected him in his single seater career, most notably facing mobility problems in the Tatuus F3 T-318, which led to his switch from the Formula Regional European Championship to Euroformula in 2021.
+This affected him in his single-seater career, most notably facing mobility problems in the Tatuus F3 T-318, which led to his switch from the Formula Regional European Championship to Euroformula in 2021.